 PGY-1 pharmacy residents have the opportunity to participate on institutional committees.
 Through this experience, valuable input into practice decisions, participation in consensus building and discussion leadership occurs.
 A faculty member provides guidance and serves as a preceptor for the resident at committee meetings.

 Research project and resources

 Residents are required to complete a research project.
 The project may be original research or a development, enhancement or evaluation of some aspect of pharmacy operation and delivery of services for patient care.
 Faculty members are assigned to serve as resident research associates to mentor and guide progress.

 Research may be presented on national, regional and local levels during the residency year.
 A manuscript of publishable quality is required prior to program completion, and submission for publication is highly encouraged.

-Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certification are required prior to the start of the program.
+Basic Life Support (BLS) certification is required prior to the start of the program.
 An additional pharmacy department orientation on code cart basics is required.